calebtuttle/calebtuttle.github.io/notes/decision-making-function-notes.md

 From Aristotle, I want to keep both the idea that humans have multiple decision-making components and the idea that humans settle into habits which can be optimized toward goals.

-I want to combine these ideas from Kant and Aristotle.
-In this concoction of ideas, the function of unity will be the human qua decision-making organism.
+Combining these ideas from Kant and Aristotle we get a concoction that might look like this: The function of unity will be the human qua decision-making organism.
 This function of unity will be composed of rational and irrational parts.
 And this function of unity (and its parts) will be capable of falling into patterns and determining which patterns are worth falling into.
 We might call this result *the decision-making function*--a composite of probabilistic and more or less hierarchical rules which govern behavior (and influence what the *process* of reaching a decision feels like).

 "Decision-making function" is a slight misnomer because "decision" might imply highly cognitive processes.
 If we imagine a ladder of cognition--where pure math is at the top and motor movements near the bottom--the decision-making function applies to every rung on the ladder.
 Like Aristotle, I want a vocabulary that allows us to discuss and optimize even decisions which are unreflective.
 "Deciding" when to stop eating is an example of an unreflective decision.
 Unless someone is deliberately trying to undo some of their eating habits, they do not reflect on when to stop eating.
 All of the "reflection" of such a decision is in the body--the hands, the mouth, the eyes, the stomach.
 The hand puts down the fork, the jaw stops chewing, etc.